ppalsamy/tech-rewind/src/components/posts/tdd.md

 1. Easier maintenance: With TDD, code is broken down into small, testable units, making it easier to maintain and modify as the system evolves over time.

+## Conclusion

-In conclusion, Test Driven Development is a software development approach that emphasizes writing tests first.
+Test Driven Development is a software development approach that emphasizes writing tests first.
 It can help improve code quality, reduce the risk of bugs, and increase productivity.
 By following a TDD approach, developers can create software that is more reliable, maintainable, and scalable.